spree/spree/guides/src/content/faq/index.md

 ## Marketplaces

+**Q: In a multi-vendor scenario, does Spree support a Single Detail Page with a single Buy Box algo?**

+A: That's currently not possible out of the box; this would require some customizations.

+**Q: Is Spree a good solution to create a mobile marketplace C2C?**

+A: Yes, but with some custom development.
+Take a look at [this article](https://spreecommerce.org/building-a-p2p-marketplace-on-spree-commerce-for-the-sharing-renting-swapping-economy/).

 **Q: I want to use Spree as a drop shipping platform.
 Do you know any tutorials or advice to make the system fit this purpose?**

 A: Yes, feel free to take a look at [this repository](https://github.com/spree-contrib/spree_multi_vendor).